nokia/SReXperts/hackathon/activities/srlinux-b-event-handler-backup/README.md

 We need to create our Python event handling script on an SR Linux box, and prepare the event handler configuration context:

-Log into the node, go to the linux CLI (by typing `bash network-instance-mgmt`) and create the script `remote-backup.py` in the `/etc/opt/srlinux/eventmgr` directory.
+Log into the node, go to the linux CLI (by typing `bash network-instance mgmt`) and create the script `remote-backup.py` in the `/etc/opt/srlinux/eventmgr` directory.

 ```bash
 --{ running }--[  ]--